 Go for a walk, speak with a friend, take a mini-vacation, listen to music, meditate, or journal.
 Do anything that helps you return to center and balance.

 Acknowledge and reward yourself for each milestone you reach, no matter how small.
 Every step you take matters and will bring you closer to your dreams.

 Focus on the now by taking conscious, deep breaths and appreciating all that’s in your present moment.

 2. Revisit Your Vision and Goals

 If you’ve hit a wall, it would be beneficial to revisit your goals and vision.
-Take note of the exact goals that you had laid out and remind yourself of what inspired you to create them in the first place.
+Take note of the exact goals that you have laid out and remind yourself what inspired you to create them in the first place.

 For example, if you want to lose 10 pounds, was it because your doctor recommended it or because you want to get healthier?

 The key is to set goals that you’re fired up about and that you’re willing to commit to.
 Your goals need to be connected to an overarching vision that will galvanize you to overcome any obstacle.